FloretteSimon/BeCode/REDTEAM/DNS Enumeration respond.md

 10. Uses a brute force tool to find subdomains of adlp-corp.com.
 How many did you find? nmap -p 53 --script dns-brute adlp-corp.com

-5

-12. Use theHarvester tool at becode.org.
-How many Linkedin Users?
-Your response Your command

-13. Use theHarvester tool at becode.org.
-How many ip addresses did you find?
-Your response Your command

-14. Write a small script to attempt a zone transfer from adlp-corp.com using a higher-level scripting language such as Python, Perl, or Ruby
-Your Script

-15. Write a small script to attempt a brute force search for subdomains using a higher level scripting language such as Python, Perl or Ruby.
-Your Script